PT-symmetry breaking phase transitions in an LMG dimer: Abstract

 \section{Abstract}

 The open Lipkin-Meshkov-Glick (LMG) model provides a prototype of a dissipative phase transition which can be analyzed using mean-field theory.
-By combining the physics of this model with those of a quantum analogue of a parity-time reversal symmetry breaking transition we analyze the steady states phase diagram of a pair of coupled LMG models.
-The interplay of these two distinct physical effects leads to a complex phase diagram with multiple different types of steady state.
+By combining the physics of this model with those of a quantum analogue of a parity-time reversal symmetry breaking transition we analyze the steady state phase diagram of a pair of coupled LMG models.
+Their competition generates a complex phase diagram with multiple steady-state phases and emergent dynamical regimes absent from either constituent model, including chaos characterized by the maximum Lyapunov exponent.
 We show that the effects predicted from mean-field theory survive in the full quantum model.

 \paragraph{Introduction}